MATRIX

 y2 = #m[.., 2].unpack(2001, 2003);

-p<n> x1, y1, x2, y2;
+<n> x1, y1, x2, y2;

 This will pack the two timeseries x1 and x2 into a 3 x 2 matrix #m (with data from 2001-2003).
-You may unpack back to two timeseries again with the unpack() function as shown.
+You may unpack back into two timeseries again with the unpack() function as shown.
 The indexes [.., 1] and [.., 2] pick out all rows of the two columns in #m.
 You may also consult the pack/unpack example in the R_RUN section.
 Column vectors can be handy, when you use them as a list of values:

 #= [100; 150; 120];